Master of Arts in Industrial and Organizational Psychology (MAIOP)

 Full-time Study in the MAIOP Program

-Courses are offered in the evenings and on accelerated weekend schedules to allow full-time students to work during the day at graduate assistantships for partial tuition waivers (see MAIOP financial aid).
-Also, the MAIOP schedule allows full-time students to complete organizational internships to obtain relevant professional experience and marketable skills.
+Courses are usually offered in the evenings and on accelerated (weekend) schedules to allow full-time students to work during the day at graduate assistantships.
+The MAIOP schedule allows full-time students to complete organizational internships to obtain relevant professional experience and marketable skills.
 Full-time students can complete the program in under two years, or four semesters.

 Our alumni network and strong ties to the business community provide students with numerous opportunities for mentoring relationships, job-shadowing activities, and networking with area professionals (see SHRM-UNH).
 Also, students are provided with the resources to study for the Professional in Human Resources (PHR) certification exam (a nationally recognized designation that demonstrates that an individual has mastered a key body of knowledge pertaining to the human resources field).